microsoft/yardl/docs/matlab/quickstart.md

 connection).
 This example protocol says that there will be one `Header` value followed by an unknown number of `Sample`s. `Header` and `Sample` are records.

-To generate Matlab code for this model, `cd` into the `model` directory and run:
+To generate MATLAB code for this model, `cd` into the `model` directory and run:

 ```bash
 yardl generate
 ```

-This will generate a Matlab package in the `outputDir` directory:
+This will generate a MATLAB package in the `outputDir` directory:

 ```txt
 $ tree .